lakejs/lake-docs/guide/content-format.md

 # {{ $frontmatter.title }}

-Lake uses `Lake Markup Language (LML)` format similar to HTML to describe the editor's content.
+Lake uses its own markup language—Lake Markup Language (LML)—which is similar to HTML.
+LML describes the content in the editor and provides various tags and attributes for formatting and embedding content.

 ## Selection